MatthijsKamstra/haxejs/haxe/learn-haxe.md

 Okay that is a little bit to much to ask for now.
-So instead me trying to explain it, I will give you some places you can go.
+Instead me trying to explain it, I will give you some places you can go.

 ## Learn X in Y minutes